serviceberry3/text_stabilization/README.md

+# A Content Stabilization Solution for Smartphones #

+An Android app to stabilize text or other screen content in case of shaking.
+Three implementations to choose from:
+* Naive physics implementation--it uses the linear accelerometer data to integrate displacement of the phone and adjusts the text in the opposite direction, with adjustable friction factors.
+* Lin Zhong's NoShake paper, which models a spring-dampener system on the screen on the x and y axes.
+* Another system model using the recurrent least-squares estimation algorithm, based on paper by Wei, Hsiao, Jiang.

-An Android app to stabilize text on the screen in case of shaking.
-So far I've developed a basic naive physics implementation--it just uses the linear accelerometer data to calculate the displacement of the phone and adjusts the text in the opposite direction, with adjustable friction factors.
-I've also implemented a version from Lin Zhong's NoShake paper, which models a spring-dampener system on the screen on the x and y axes.
-You can switch between the two versions by uncommenting the appropriate function call within the onSensorChanged function.
-Adjustable constants for the naive implementation are in NaiveConstants.java, and constants for the spring implementation are in NoShakeConstants.java.
-The spring implementation uses a circular buffer C++ API, along with some other C++ APIs via Android NDK.
+You can switch between the versions by changing the ```mImplType``` variable at the top of MainActivity.
+Adjustable constants for each implementation are in *Constants.java.
+The two system model implementations use a circular buffer C++ API and some other C++ APIs via the Android NDK.
+Rendering is done using OpenGL ES code.

-UPDATE: the rendering is now done using OpenGL ES code.
-Coming soon is a more efficient version of the rendering which modifies native Android graphics pipeline framework to avoid re-rendering work on each frame.
-Look for another repository.
+Compare to [this](https://github.com/serviceberry3/noshake_lowest) test version in C, which interacts directly with the Direct Rendering Manager to draw on the screen.